-Isolated usage peaks do not mean that your site is overloaded.
-We can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
-An overload can be caused, for example, by working in the WordPress admin dashboard in parallel - especially when working with page builders or in the case of larger imports.
+Sporadic consumption peaks do not mean that your website is overloaded.
+You can only speak of an overload if the RAM load is at 100 percent over a longer period of time.
+An overload can be caused, for example, by parallel work in the WordPress admin Dashboard - especially when working with page builders - or by larger imports.

 If the RAM usage is in the range of high or very high for a longer period of time, this is called high RAM usage.
 Again, a high RAM usage isn't necessarily a cause for concern.
 It's only indicates that many processes have to be processed on your site.
 This can happen, for example, when you're working with plugins or themes that require a lot of PHP memory.

-If the RAM on your site is used at full capacity, i.e. is at 100 percent over a long period of time, then errors and failures may occur on your site.
+However, if your website's RAM is at capacity, i.e. at 100 per cent for a long period of time, then your sitemay experience errors and failures.

 High RAM usage is only a symptom

 WordPress cron jobs

-If you're not sure what cron jobs are and how they work or you'd like to check if cron jobs are causing problems on your site, have a read through our Help Center article on cron jobs or ask a web design professional for help.
+If you're unsure what cronjobs are, how they work, or how to find out if cronjobs are causing problems on your site , it's best to read our background article on cronjobs and ask a web design professional for help.

-Important: These logs only show changes at server level or in the RAIDBOXES Dashboard and not changes made in WordPress.
+Important: These logs only show changes at server level or in Raidboxes Dashboard , not changes made in WordPress.

 In the example above, we switched SSL on for a testBox and switched it off again about five minutes later.

-If you find changes from the user RAIDBOXES in your BOX's change log, these changes were made by a RAIDBOXES super admin.
-Entries from the user SYSTEM are automatic system changes.
+If you find changes from the user Raidboxes in your change log, these changes were made by a Raidboxes Super Admin.
+Entries with the user SYSTEM are automatic changes made by our system.

 We appreciate your input!

-If you have any questions or feedback about our BOX Status feature or monitoring data, please feel free to leave us a comment.
-If you have specific questions about your Box, it is best to contact our colleagues directly in the support chat or at firstname.lastname@example.org.
+If you have further questions or feedback about our website status or the monitoring data, please leave us a comment.
+For specific questions about your Box, it is best to contact our colleagues directly in the support chat or at firstname.lastname@example.org.